Ax8457/WriteUPs/Xmas_RootMe_2024/GoPwnGown/README.md

 # Go Pwn Gown (day7)

-<p align="justify">This challenge was a Pwn challenge in which the goal was to perform a buffer overflow to read the flag stored on the server.
+<p align="justify">This challenge was a Pwn challenge in which the goal was to perform a buffer overflow on a website to read the flag stored on the server.
 Source code was provided with a docker file so that the server could have been ran locally, which revealed very helpful insofar as I had access to server logs. </p>

 <p align="center"><img src="Screenshots/S1.png" alt="Desc"></p>